ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 partition the documents into sections.
 Sections consist of groups of sentences sharing a common purpose such as "History of Present Illness", "Medications", or "Discharge Instructions".
-Effective section tagging can reduce the amount of text that must be processed to perform a given natural language processing task.
+Effective section tagging can reduce the amount of text to be processed for natural language processing tasks.
 This document describes the Clarity section tagger and how it works.

 The starting point for the section tagger is the open-source SecTag database